Who We Are

 Purpose: Utah's four Regional Service Centers were established to assist school districts in providing equitable and cost-effective services and programs for students in rural Utah to match those offered to students on Utah's urban Wasatch-front.
 Basically we were created to save districts money by pooling purchases and services to build economies of scale for small school districts.
 The service centers run joint programs like the Utah Rural Schools Conference, various grants and technology purchases.

-Geographic Scope: See the attached map.
+Geographic Scope: See the map at top.
 The four school districts of Carbon, Emery, Grand and San Juan make up the Southeast Region of Utah.
 These four districts encompass 17,455 of Utah's 84,916 square miles, or 21% of the Utah's total area.
 There are nine states within the USA that are smaller than 17,455 square miles in total area.
 Legislative: The four Service centers are also part of an organization called Utah Rural Schools Association (URSA) which organizes the Thursday afternoon meetings on the hill during the session.
 Each service center plans an annual dinner and business meeting with legislators to discuss items related to education.